KupiaSec/secureum-race-runner/README.md

 - Hides solutions until the race is complete
 - Tracks your progress with detailed scoring per question
 - Provides a clean, distraction-free practice environment
+- Generate and share beautiful result cards directly to social media

 ## Installation